All Research

 Did Operation Postmaster take a matter of weeks?

 No. Similar to the movie, they did set out for West Africa on the 65-ton Brixham yacht trawler Maid of Honour, leaving on August 9, 1941.
-However, the completion of the operation's objective, stealing the three ships (the Italian merchant vessel Duchessa d'Aosta, the German tug Likomba, and the barge Bibundi), didn't happen until five months later on January 14, 1942.
+However, the completion of the operation's objective, stealing the three ships (the Italian merchant vessel Duchessa d'Aosta, the German tug Likomba, and the luxury yacht Bibundi), didn't happen until five months later on January 14, 1942.
 The movie condenses the timeline and makes it seem like this all only takes a matter of weeks.

 The yacht trawler in the movie (top) is based on the Brixham yacht trawler Maid of Honour (bottom), which the men used for their trip to West Africa in real life.